xdanaux/fontawesome-latex/README.md

 #fontawesome -- high quality web icons#

-The **fontawesome** package grants access to 302 web-related icons provided by the included _Font Awesome_ free font, designed by Dave Gandy and released under the open SIL Open Font License (available at http://scripts.sil.org/OFL).
+The **fontawesome** package grants access to 519 web-related icons provided by the included _Font Awesome_ free font, designed by Dave Gandy and released under the open SIL Open Font License (available at http://scripts.sil.org/OFL).
 See http://www.fontawesome.io for more details about the font itself.

-This package requires the _fontspec_ package and either the Xe(La)TeX or Lua(La)TeX engine to load the included otf font.
+This package works both with Xe(La)TeX and Lua(La)TeX (using _fontspec_ to load the included original otf font), as well as pdf(La)TeX (using an included type1 conversion and character mapping of the font).

 Once the package is loaded, icons can be accessed through the general `\faicon` command, which takes as argument the name of the desired icon, or through direct